 Animal cruelty, particularly in regards to leaving a pet unattended in a vehicle in unsafe conditions, is a misdemeanor in Nevada.
 Accordingly, potential sentencing and penalties include up to six months in jail and/or a fine of up to $1,000.00.
 Furthermore, law enforcement can confiscate your pet for good.
 Because the law only mandates law enforcement inform the pet owner where the animal is being sheltered, should the owner not retrieve the pet in time or reimburse law enforcement for the costs of sheltering, the court may order the animal be sold at auction, kept in the officer’s care, or humanely put down.

 Understand that leaving a pet unattended in a vehicle under unsafe conditions is a crime in Nevada for which you may be fined and sentenced to jail time.
 What is worse, your animal will likely be taken away and possibly euthanized.
-In short, do not leave your pet unattended in your vehicle in Nevada, not even with the engine still running.
+In short, do not leave your pet unattended in your vehicle in Nevada.
 If you or someone you know has questions about our state’s animal cruelty law, or any other legal question, contact the knowledgeable Nevada attorneys at Parry & Pfau today.

 (image courtesy of Andrew Pons)